BENEFITING: UNICEF USA

-My name is Lucy Meyer and I am the Official Spokesperson of the Special Olympics- U.S. Fund for UNICEF Partnership!
-I’m also the U.S. Fund’s Spokesperson for Children with Disabilities and a Special Olympics swimmer.
-Last summer, I served as a Global Messenger at the 2015 Special Olympics World Games in Los Angeles.
+My name is Lucy Meyer and I am the Official Spokesperson of the Special Olympics- UNICEF USA Partnership!
+I’m also UNICEF USA's Spokesperson for Children with Disabilities and a Special Olympics swimmer.
+In 2015, I served as a Global Messenger at the 2015 Special Olympics World Games in Los Angeles.
 It was awesome, most importantly because I got to share more about the important work that UNICEF and Special Olympics do together around the world so that kids with disabilities, like me, can live safer, healthier lives and have more FUN!

 - Young Athletes: A program that is designed to engage children with intellectual disabilities, ages 2-7, through developmentally appropriate play activities to foster physical, cognitive and social development.
 The Young Athletes program complements children’s development and prepares them for many of the gross and fine motor skills required to participate fully in school activities.

 - Family Health Forums: Running concurrent to the Young Athletes program, Family Health Forums educate and empower family members to provide appropriate stimulation and activities for their child in their home environment, while also offering health promotion tips and educational resources.
 The nearness to the Young Athletes activities provides an important opportunity to raise awareness about the abilities of children with intellectual disabilities, both to families and to the community at-large.
 The Health Forums not only provide a support system for families, but they bring together parents and caregivers of children with intellectual disabilities in an event that facilitates direct family health information, recruiting key speakers from partners such as UNICEF, local governments and health institutions to provide support to caregivers and parents.